KashProgramming/ai_research_tool/README.md

 # AI-Powered Research Assistant

-This tool is a user-friendly research assistant designed for effortless information retrieval.
-Users can input article URLs or upload text files containing URLs to fetch relevant content and gain valuable insights across various domains.
+This tool is designed for retrieving information effortlessly.
+It's a user-friendly research assistant that allows users to enter links of various articles that they want content from.
+They can then ask questions related to the articles and the relevant content will be fetched and used by the AI to provide the user with an appropriate answer.
+There will also be sources provided to know exactly which link the answer was taken from.

 ## Features